Some experts say that the annual physical is a waste of time. Here’s why it’s not.

 Vaccines are important throughout your life, and there are a few that are specifically recommended for older adults.
 The Centers for Disease Control and Prevention says that seniors should get vaccinated against pneumonia and shingles, and everyone needs a flu shot once a year.
 You might also be due for a tetanus and diphtheria (Td) booster; you need one every 10 years.

 Seeing your doctor annually is an easy way to make sure someone is keeping track of the vaccines you need and advising you on when to get them.

 Even if you’re pretty healthy, a checkup is a chance to have a one-on-one with a medical expert, so why not take advantage of it?
 Whether you’re considering making some changes to your diet, wondering if you should do more strength training, or debating if a supplement your friend recommended is worthwhile, now’s the time to get some solid advice.

 Get Ready for Your Appointment

 Check with your health plan about benefits.
 Or learn more about Medicare coverage for “yearly wellness visits” and other tests, items, or services here.
 Plus, follow these four simple rules to get the most out of your doctor visit.

 Another great way to stay healthy: Keep moving!
-SilverSneakers gives you free, unlimited access to 14,000 gyms, YMCAs, and other fitness locations around the country, plus classes designed to keep older adults strong and independent.
+SilverSneakers gives you free, unlimited access to more than 15,000 gyms and fitness centers across the nation, plus classes and tools designed to keep older adults strong and independent.
 Check your eligibility instantly here.